gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD: The publish artifact DSL now accepts `Provider<RegularFile>` and `Provider<Directory>` instances, which allows a plugin author to easily wire up a particular task output as a publish artifact in a way that respects configuration changes.

-### Better stale output cleanup
+### Safer handling of stale output files

-Sometimes, tasks may yield incorrect results since earlier versions of Gradle or other processes created files in their output directories.
+In previous releases, tasks could produce incorrect results when output files were left behind during upgrades or when processes outside of Gradle created files in a shared output directory.
-Gradle now is able to detect this situation and cleans up the directories if it is safe to do so.
+Gradle is able to detect these situations and automatically remove stale files, if it is safe to do so.
-Currently, only outputs within the `build` directory and directories registered as targets for the `clean` task are considered safe to remove.
+Only files within `buildDir` and paths registered as targets for `clean` tasks are considered safe to remove.

 ### CLI abbreviates long test names